This guide shows how to install the official NVIDIA driver (the

 Tip: If you previously installed NVIDIA via

-, either purge it or ensure there’s no conflict.
-Mixing.run
+apt, either purge it or ensure there’s no conflict.
+Mixing.runandaptpackages can cause headaches.

 sudo apt purge 'nvidia-*'